Charlie Phillips (producer)

-Charlie Phillips is the head of documentary acquisition and production and The Guardian, and a former deputy director of Sheffield Doc/Fest in the United Kingdom.
+Charlie Phillips is a British documentary producer and filmmaker.
+He was head of documentary acquisition and production at The Guardian until 2019, and a former deputy director of Sheffield Doc/Fest in the United Kingdom.

-Early life
+Early life and career

 Phillips was born in Leeds, UK.

-Career

 After working at various jobs in the TV and film industry, Phillips set up a short film night in London.
 He became the editor of Channel 4’s BAFTA-winning online documentary channel, FourDocs.

 In 2008 he joined Doc/Fest as marketplace director, organising the annual MeetMarket pitching event.
 After seeing 5 Broken Cameras pitched in Tel Aviv in 2010, Phillips brought it to the MeetMarket.
 It went on to be nominated for an Academy Award.

 Phillips is a proponent of crowdfunding and digital distribution for documentaries.
 In 2012 Phillips led a successful crowdfunding campaign for Sheffield Doc/Fest.
 He was promoted to deputy director in 2013.
 At the 2012 Doc/Fest, Phillips participated in a panel discussion about corporate funding of documentaries.
 He has appeared on BBC Radio 4's The Film Programme.

 In September, 2014, Phillips left his position at Doc/Fest to work for The Guardian, as head of its documentary acquisition and production department.